-- 1.2.1 This Practice Guideline: - a. has been prepared in accordance with the Institute's Policy for Developing Documents to Guide and Regulate Professional Practice; and - b. is to be applied in the context of the Code. - 1.2.2 This Practice Guideline is not mandatory.
-Even so, if this Practice Guideline covers the Professional Services a Member provides, then the Member should consider explaining any significant departure from this Practice Guideline to the Principal, and document that explanation.
+- 1.2.1 This Practice Guideline: - a. has been prepared in accordance with the Institute's Policy for Developing Professional Practice Documents; and - b. is to be applied in the context of the Code. - 1.2.2 This Practice Guideline is not mandatory.
+Even so, if this Practice Guideline covers the Services a Member provides, then the Member should consider explaining any significant departure from this Practice Guideline to the Principal, and record that explanation. - 1.2.3 This Practice Guideline does not constitute legal advice.
+Any interpretation or commentary within this Practice Guideline regarding specific legislative or regulatory requirements reflects the expectations of the Institute but does not guarantee compliance under applicable legislation or regulations.
+Accordingly, Members should seek clarification from the relevant regulator and/or seek legal advice in the event they are unsure or require specific guidance regarding their legal or regulatory obligations.